clvx/personal/content/posts/k8s-devenvs.md

 Knowing the version is just a version of your code which should point to a `git ref` and then masquerade to `semver` or whatever versioning scheme you want to use.
-However, people tend to just include this in the image tag and leave all the configuration behind without this critical data.
+However, people tend to just include this in the image tag and leave out critical data configuration data.
 Furthermore, as many follow trunk-based development, there's a golden path when a release cut is made and the code is tagged. *Any variation from this path is considered a different behavior which is exactly what we want to aim for*.